 This is a process that can take several days and sometimes requires as long as a couple of weeks.
-PLEASE BEGIN THE PROCESS BY MEETING WITH THE FIELD EXPERIENCE COORDINATOR THE SEMESTER BEFORE YOU INTEND TO REGISTER.
+PLEASE BEGIN THE PROCESS BY MEETING WITH THE FIELD EXPERIENCE COORDINATOR (THE PERSON LISTED ON URSA AS THE PSY 491 INSTRUCTOR) THE SEMESTER BEFORE YOU INTEND TO REGISTER.
 Students are individually released to register by the Field Experience Coordinator.
 Generally, students first meet with the Coordinator to discuss their interests in psychology and professional goals and to receive the agreement form.
 The Coordinator makes suggestions for placements and evaluates ideas for placements that the students might already have.
 It is up to the students to contact potential placements and set up appointments to meet with possible site supervisors.
 Ultimately, students must return to the Field Experience Coordinator a completed agreement form, signed by the site supervisor.
 Only when the agreement form is returned and approved may the Coordinator release a student to enroll.

 - Sample Syllabus (pdf)